Get a jumpstart on your college essay!

 7) DON’T hire someone who offers to write the essays themselves.

 We don’t have to tell you why this is a terrible idea, right?
-We believe a student should be proud of the applications they submit.
-And the only way to ensure that is to uphold strong ethical standards and guide students in a way that best showcases their true abilities.
+A student should be proud of the applications they submit, and the only way to ensure that is to uphold strong ethical standards and guide students in a way that best showcases their true abilities.
 Authenticity is key.
-Also, for what it’s worth, we’ve read some of these essays, and very few of them are detailed and unique enough to make an impression on admissions.
-Even fewer read like they were written by teenagers.
+Also, for what it’s worth, we’ve read some of these ghostwritten essays, and very few of them are detailed or unique enough to make an impression on admissions officers.
+Even fewer actually read like they were written by teenagers.
+Bottom line: hiring someone to write your college essay is unethical and likely to backfire.

-1) DO look for consultants with teaching experience.
+1) DO look for essay advising consultants with teaching experience.

 Connecting with a student is essential to the advising process, and not all applicants are immediate open books.
-Consultants with teaching experience have an ace up their sleeve—they often have experience with coaxing students out of their shells.
+Consultants with teaching experience have an ace up their sleeve because they often know how to coax students out of their shells.
 Our essay advising services are also not just geared toward the drafting of a winning final product.
-We offer extensive advice on ideation, content generation, narrative flow, story structure, and so much more.
-And we have taught these skills to teenagers in various contexts, including the classroom and private tutoring.
+We offer extensive guidance on ideation, content generation, narrative flow, story structure, and so much more.
+We’ve taught these skills to teenagers in various contexts, from the classroom to private tutoring, so we know how to meet students where they are.

 2) DO look for companies with a substantial track record.

-We here at College Essay Advisors started mentoring students on how to write the college essay before this industry palpably existed.
+We here at College Essay Advisors started mentoring students on how to write the college essay before this industry even palpably existed.
 Truly.
 CEA’s Founder and Chief Advisor, Stacey Brook, has worked with students on thousands upon thousands of college essays and has spent two decades forging relationships with related experts in the field.
-You don’t want someone guessing how to help you stand out to admissions or hypothesizing what admissions might respond to.
+You don’t want someone guessing how to help you stand out to admissions or hypothesizing about what admissions might respond to.
 Our team has rigorous hiring qualifications, and everyone who works for us has at least 5+ years of experience in college essay advising.
+In short, the best college essay consultants have years of varied experience and success stories to back them up.

-3) DO hire a coach with experience working on a wide range of applications, from top-tier and Ivy League schools to state schools and lesser-known liberal arts colleges.
+3) DO hire a coach with experience working on a wide range of applications (from Ivy League schools and top-tier universities to state schools and lesser-known liberal arts colleges).

-It is impossible to hone your essay advising and editing chops without being aware of overarching trends in the industry—and Harvard isn’t the only school that sets the tone for application essay requirements and objectives.
-Experience with advising students on applications across the spectrum provides deep insight into and perspective on what admissions committees value.
+It’s impossible to hone your essay advising and editing chops without being aware of overarching trends in the industry—and Harvard isn’t the only school that sets the tone for application essay requirements and objectives.
+Experience with advising students on applications across the spectrum provides deep insight into what different admissions committees value.
+This breadth of experience means they won’t apply a one-size-fits-all approach.

-How did a purported essay expert acquire their expertise?
+How did a supposed essay expert acquire their expertise?
 Does everyone at the company you’re considering employ the same methodology?
-Is their training method legitimate and comprehensive?
-Do they have a training program at all?
+Is their training legitimate and comprehensive?
+Do they have a training program or rubric of standards at all?
+Don’t be afraid to ask these questions.
+You want to know that your advisor is vetted, trained, and experienced.

 5) DO ask about their process.

 Is a consultant offering one-on-one help?
 Are the number of calls or sessions restricted?
 What about rounds of editing and feedback?
-Do they provide in-depth guidance during the writing process or do they leave students to struggle with an empty page?
-Make sure the company you’re entrusting with this process has standardized processes that feel approachable and attainable within the given time frame.
-And be mindful about how experts label themselves.
-A “college essay editor” who corrects grammatical inaccuracies is not the same as an advisor, consultant, or expert who helps a student think through strategy, content, and messaging.
+Do they provide in-depth guidance during the writing process or do they leave students to struggle with an empty page after a quick once-over?
+Make sure the company you’re entrusting with this process has clear, standardized practices that feel supportive and attainable within the given time frame.
+And be mindful about how experts label themselves: a “college essay editor” who corrects grammatical inaccuracies is not the same as an advisor, consultant, or expert who helps a student think through strategy, content, and messaging.
+For truly comprehensive support, you’ll want more than just a basic proofread—you’ll want guidance from brainstorming to final polish.

 6) DO go with your gut.

 Call the service in question and talk to the people who work there.
 Do you enjoy speaking to them?
-Will your kids like them?
-College essay advising—at least the way we do it at CEA—is an in-depth process, involving the building of a trusting relationship.
-It often requires a generous amount of back and forth (depending on student needs, of course).
-Find college essay tutors you warm to on a visceral level and who you believe a student will connect with as well.
+Will your kid like them?
+College essay advising—at least the way we do it at CEA—is an in-depth process that involves building a trusting relationship and often requires a generous amount of back-and-forth communication (depending on student needs, of course).
+Find college essay tutors you warm to and who you believe a student will connect with as well.
+In the end, even the most impressive credentials won’t matter if the personal connection isn’t there.

 We hope the above information was helpful and wish you the best of luck in your search for the best college essay advising service.
-If, after reading the tips above, you believe that service is us, feel free to CONTACT US!
+If, after reading the tips above, you believe that service is CEA, feel free to contact us!

 Want to work with one of CEA's expert Advisors?